Web3Github/BotToken/README.md

 ## Features
 - Buy a token at it first liquidity add
+- Buy the dip of a token (Next feature)
 - Sell a token when the price exceed an certain amount based on a multiplicator

 ## Pre-requisired :